DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

 ?tm_legend
 ```

 Any of the functions in *R* has associated help that you can consult in this way.
-The explanations can be a little bit technical sometimes, but it is a good idea to get used to consulting the help in this way.
+The explanations can be a little bit technical sometimes, but it is a good idea to get used to consulting the help.

 Above all, you should not be afraid to experiment!